-In contrast, high-income countries (HIC) have well-established trauma systems with specialized centers, trained teams, high-quality treatment, and transportation protocols.
-This system manages the entire patient pathway, from the point of trauma, pre-hospital care, emergency department resuscitation, specialist emergency surgical intervention, and rehabilitation until the patient is reintegrated into society.
-It is an organized and coordinated network of pre-hospital and in-hospital healthcare facilities and services integrated with the local public health organizations designated to provide optimal care to trauma patients (11).
-Key elements of a trauma system include trauma centers, prehospital care, and quality improvement programs to provide appropriate services across the entire spectrum of trauma care (1).
+In contrast, high-income countries (HIC) have well-established trauma systems with specialized centers, trauma teams, high-quality treatment, and transportation protocols.
+This system manages the entire patient pathway, from the point of trauma, pre-hospital care, emergency department resuscitation, specialist emergency surgical intervention, and rehabilitation until the patient is reintegrated into society (9).
+Key elements of a trauma system include trauma centers, prehospital care, and quality improvement programs to provide appropriate services across the entire spectrum of trauma care (10).

 Trauma centers

-Trauma centers are specialized hospital units that are equipped and staffed with experienced medical professionals to provide multidisciplinary advanced care.
-The level of care provided by a trauma center varies from the highest (level I) to the lowest (Level IV) level of care.
-Trauma care verification is an independent benchmarking process to evaluate and improve the care for trauma patients.
-The trauma care verification is achieved by reviewing a trauma service by an invited multidisciplinary team according to international standards, finding strengths and weaknesses, and providing recommendations for potential improvement.
-Trauma center verification
+Trauma centers are specialized hospital units that are equipped and staffed with experienced medical professionals to provide multidisciplinary advanced trauma care..
+Trauma centers are associated with better patient outcomes, particularly for those suffering from severe injuries (10,12).
+The Injury Severity Score (ISS) is a widely used scoring system that estimates the severity of trauma on a scale from 1 to 75 (13).
+Research has shown that verified trauma centers can decrease the mortality risk by over 70% for patients with an ISS of 50 or higher (14).
+Trauma center verification is an independent benchmarking process to evaluate and improve the care for trauma patients (9)

-is associated with better patient outcomes (13,14, 31), particularly for those with severe injuries.
-A study conducted in Sweden found that trauma centers provide a substantial survival advantage, reducing the risk of mortality by over 70% for individuals with severe trauma (ISS ≥ 50) (15).

 Trauma quality improvement programs

 The WHO, the International Association for Trauma Surgery and Intensive Care, and the International Society of Surgery published joint Trauma Quality Improvement (TQI) guidelines in 2009 (15).
-The guidelines advocate Morbidity and Mortality (M&M) conferences, which are designed to analyze patient cases and identify areas for improvement in the trauma care process.
+The guidelines advocate conducting Morbidity and Mortality (M&M) conferences, which are designed to analyze patient cases and identify areas for improvement in the trauma care process.
 These conferences bring together all paramedical and medical specialties involved in pre-hospital and in-hospital trauma care to review patient cases, identify errors, and discuss means to improve patient trauma management.
 Data collected during the conference is recorded in a registry for further evaluation and analysis.

 Trauma Care in Sweden